mobinasri/flagger/README.md

   winnowmap -W repetitive_k15.txt -ax [map-ont | map-pb] -Y -L --eqx --cs -I8g <(cat pat_asm.fa mat_asm.fa) reads.fq.gz | \
     samtools view -hb > read_alignment.bam
 ````
-Any other appropriate long read alinger can be employed in this step.
+Any other appropriate long read aligner can also be employed in this step.

 ### 2. Relocalize wrongly phased reads
 In this step we use Secphase to phase and relocalize the reads with multiple alignments.
 To be more precise all the secondary and primary
 alignments of the same read are scored based on marker consistency and
 the alignment with the highest score is selected as the primary alignment.
 The output of this section is
 a corrected version of the input bam file, in which the primary and secondary alignments are swapped
 whenever neccessary.
-Secphase can be useful only if the secondary alignments are available with the full sequence and base quality array.
+Secphase can work0 only if the secondary alignments are available with the full sequence and base quality array.

 More information about Secphase is available [here](https://github.com/mobinasri/secphase)